top of page

 How is it possible?

-If you have ever tried to make the tahini sauce, you would know that when you add some water to the quite liquid raw tahini and stir it, it turns into a kind of stiff, doughy lump of mud, that resembles a dough.
-If you add an egg and leavening agent (baking powder or baking soda) to this mud substance, you can bake a nice loaf of bread.
+If you have ever tried to make tahini sauce, you would know that when you add some water to the quite liquid raw tahini and stir it, it turns into a stiff, doughy lump of mud that resembles dough.
+Adding an egg and leavening agent (baking powder or baking soda) to this mud substance can bake a nice loaf of bread.
 Tahini is much closer to flour than it seems!

 When you take starchy seeds (such as sesame - tahini's single ingredient) and grind them until fine, it results in a powder or a type of flour.
 Sesame flour, in our case.
-The sesame seeds "flour grains" float comfortably in huge amounts of sesame oil (the raw tahini usually contains a little more than 50% oil), but inside it hides a considerable amount of solid powder (usually a little less than 50%).
+The sesame seeds "flour grains" float comfortably in vast amounts of sesame oil (the raw tahini usually contains a little more than 50% oil).
+Still, inside, it hides a considerable amount of solid powder (usually a little less than 50%).
 Even though the oil is liquid, it does not wet the grains.
 On the contrary, it wraps and surrounds them from all sides and keeps them dry from the moisture in the air.

-And that is exactly why this phenomenon seems so miraculous.
-We think that if the tahini is liquid, it is wet, but reality tells a completely different story.
-When you mix water into the raw tahini, the sesame flour finally gets wet.
-Then what happens to any flour happens to it - the small grains swell and become sticky, which causes them to stick to each other in water and become dough.
+That is precisely why this phenomenon seems so miraculous.
+We think that if the tahini is liquid, it is wet, but reality tells an entirely different story.
+Mixing water into the raw tahini, the sesame flour finally gets wet.
+Then, what happens to any flour happens to it—the small grains swell and become sticky, which causes them to stick to each other in water and become dough.

 Translated and edited from a Hebrew Article written by Blidad Hashuchi on Calcalist